Meet Rich Cavallaro - overseeing U.S. infrastructure construction

 After earning his engineering degree from City College of New York City in 1986, he started his career working for the Port Authority of New York and New Jersey, and later with a New York construction company.
 All in all, it amounts to 32 years in the business

 In the U.S., Skanska is growing at a good pace.
 And among those who follow Skanska, there are great expectations for continued growth in the U.S. market: What is required to succeed?

 “The main challenge, I would say, is to maximize our potential.
 We have an amazing tool box with our strong presence in building and civil construction, as well as our extensive platforms for commercial property development and public-private partnerships (infrastructure development), coupled with our financial strength.
 With these, we have a great opportunity to deliver even better client solutions than we do today.
 The challenge is to completely work together.”

 “We must continue recruiting and developing the right people to secure the next generation of great leaders.
 I think young people should consider how much they can learn from working at Skanska, with such a variety of megaprojects in different geographies.”

 In your view, what is Skanska’s competitive advantage?
 How do we benefit from Skanska’s global strengths?

-“In addition to our size, proven business practices and ability to manage very complex projects on time and on budget, we have our core values.
-These values, which we describe through qualitative targets known as our Five Zeros, are essential to us.
-The Five Zeros drive us to deliver projects the right way.
+“In addition to our size, proven business practices and ability to manage very complex projects on time and on budget, we have our core values: Care for Life, Act Ethically and Transparently, Be Better Together and Commit to Customers.
+These values drive us to deliver projects in the right way.

 What is your vision of Skanska in, say, ten years?